johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 > I tell you that unless a grain of wheat that falls to the ground dies, it stays just a grain; but if it dies, it produces a big harvest — *Jesus, John 12:24*

-Maize is grown throughout sub-Saharan Africa and thus provides a similar, highly recognisable metaphor relating to the essential dynamics of life, death, sustenance and growth.
+Maize is grown throughout sub-Saharan Africa and provides a similar, highly recognisable metaphor relating to the essential dynamics of life, death, sustenance and growth.
 The Maize Plant Discipleship Syllabus is symbolically structured to reflect this fundamental metaphor:

 ----